-I went on Thursday to the Museo De Bellas Artes, but found when I arrived at 10 AM, that it was closed - until 12:30.
-So I began wandering and THE DREAM led me to a nearby cemetary.
+When I went on Thursday to the Museo De Bellas Artes, I arrived at 10 AM, to find that it was closed - until 12:30.
+So I began wandering and THE DREAM led me to a nearby cemetery.
 La Recoleta is where many of Argentina´s most famous people are buried.
-It is a fascinating place, where I spent the next two hours slowly walking among the impressive mausoleums and peering inside them.
+I spent the next two hours slowly walking among the impressive mausoleums and peering inside them.

 My iPhone has a neat application whereas when I tap the phone, it transforms into a compass, which has helped me numerous times.